bigtreetech/docs/docs/KNOMI.md

 ## **Introduction**

-KNOMI is a mini round screen designed specififically for Klipper running 3D printers, offffering users a unique and personalized way to monitor their printer's operation.
-The screen displays important information through KNOMI UI, such as heated bed temperature, nozzle temperature, leveling status, printing progress, etc. KNOMI is an open-source product, allowing users to customize the user interface and design mounting brackets to fifit their specifific 3D printer.
+KNOMI is a mini round screen designed specifically for Klipper running 3D printers, offering users a unique and personalized way to monitor their printer's operation.
+The screen displays important information through the KNOMI UI, such as heated bed temperature, nozzle temperature, leveling status, printing progress, etc. KNOMI is an open-source product, allowing users to customize the user interface and design mounting brackets to fit their specific 3D printer.

 ## **Main Features**

-- KNOMI UI-based display for quick and easy monitoring of printer status.
+- KNOMI UI-based display for quick and easy monitoring of printer status
-- User-friendly, wireless communication through WiFi.
+- User-friendly, wireless communication through WiFi
-- Open-source enables effortless customization and adaptation of KNOMI to various 3D printers with provided 3D model files, while also allowing personalized user interfaces to suit preferences.
+- Open-source enables effortless customization and adaptation of KNOMI to various 3D printers with provided 3D model files, while also allowing personalized user interfaces to suit preferences
-- Compatibility with Voron StealthBurner using our custom printed part files.
+- Compatibility with Voron StealthBurner using our custom printed part files
-- Wide input voltage range (DC 5V-24V) for convenient power supply.
+- Wide input voltage range (DC 5V-24V) for convenient power supply
-- Reserved Type-C port for DIY burning, increasing versatility.
+- Reserved Type-C port for DIY burning, increasing versatility
-- Full-view screen for accurate color representation from any angle.
+- Full-view screen for accurate color representation from any angle

 <img src=img/KNOMI/KNOMI_IN.png width="600" />